monika-mak/Project_Portfolio_2-Friends_Trivia/README.md

 ### Further Testing

-Friends and family tested the site for usability issues and bugs.
+Friends and family tested the site for usability issues and bugs with no errors unfixed.

 ### Known Bugs / fixed bugs
 - #### No known bugs recorded at the end of the project.